Dekamik/vpn-infra/README.md

 * Terraform
 * Ansible

 You must also have generated an SSH key for your computer.
-As of 2021-05-26 it has to use RSA algorithm, not ED25519.
+As of 2021-05-26 it has to use the RSA algorithm, not ED25519.

+You must also have created an account on Linode as well as generated an API Token for your account.

 ### Configuring your VPN servers